 The Bullmastiff is a mix of 60% English Mastiff and 40% Bulldog, with its original Bulldog ancestor being an extinct breed now.
 It is part of a group of working dogs known as Molossers.
-This term refers to a group of dogs that include breeds like Great Danes, Saint Bernards, Cane Corso and other Mastiff-breeds that have a common ancestry in a dog that originated in what is now the region occupying Greece and Albania.
-They have a very old ancestry.
+This term refers to a group of dogs that include breeds like Great Danes, Saint Bernards, Cane Corso, and other Mastiff breeds that have a common ancestry in a dog that originated in what is now the region occupying Greece and Albania.
+They have very old ancestry.

 Health Concerns When Breeding Bullmastiffs

-Here is a list of the host common health concerns affecting the Bullmastiff breed of dogs.
+Here is a list of the most common health concerns affecting the Bullmastiff breed of dogs.